temporalio/documentation/docs/namespaces.md

 triggered simultaneously on two clusters.

 ## Conflict Resolution
-Unlike local namespaces which provide at-most-once semantics for activity execution, Global Namespaces can only support at-least-once semantics.
-Temporal XDC relies on asynchronous replication of events across clusters, so in the event of a failover it is possible that activity gets dispatched again on the new active cluster due to a replication task lag.
+Unlike local namespaces which provide at-most-once semantics for Activity execution, Global Namespaces can only support at-least-once semantics.
+Temporal XDC relies on asynchronous replication of events across clusters, so in the event of a failover it is possible that Activity gets dispatched again on the new active cluster due to a replication task lag.
 This also means that whenever Workflow execution is updated after a failover by the new cluster, any previous replication tasks for that execution cannot be applied.
 This results in loss of some progress made by the Workflow execution in the previous active cluster.
 During such conflict resolution, Temporal re-injects any external events like Signals to the